unanan/Transformer_MultiModality/README.md

 # Transformer_MultiModality
-A project wrapping the codes for multi-modalities of Transformer, aiming to develop simply.
+A project wrapping the codes for multi-modalities of Transformer, aiming to reuse it simply.

 - Please explore the project by yourself for more details.